Starling226/conduit-manager/README.md

 ### 🛠️ How to Use

 1.  **Import**: Load your `servers.txt` to populate the available server list.
-Scroll down to Management section to see how to create servers.txt.
+Scroll down to **management** section to see how to create servers.txt.
 2.  **Target**: Move the desired servers from the left panel to the right-hand (Target) panel.
 3.  **Execute**: Choose your operation (e.g., *Deploy*, *Reset*, *Stop*, etc.).
 If you have deployed your servers click on refresh button to immediatly update your servers status table.
-4.  **Monitor**: Follow real-time progress and logs in the integrated console output.
+4.  **Monitor**: Follow real-time progress and logs in the integrated console output and graphical interface.

 ---